SammyGIS/Mappa-Creating-a-Master-Property-List-for-London/ReadMe.md

 From finding a new neighbourhood, to property viewings, negotiations and dealing with admin (e.g. mortgage and legal), your decision-making potential will be maximised to allow you secure the best value for your money.

-Our mission is to hand back knowledge and control to the house hunter using the power of data and technology.

-Our goal with this project is to create a master list of listed properties starting with London.
+The goal of this  project is to create a master list of listed properties starting with London.
 Your task is the extract and blend property datasets across the Greater London area (United Kingdom) in one dataset.

 ## Key Deliverables:
-Code base
+* Code base
-Documentation
+* Documentation
-Architecture diagram of flow
+* Architecture diagram of flow

 ## Dataset from Property sites
-Rightmove
+* Rightmove
-Zoopla
+* Zoopla
-On The Market (OTM)
+* On The Market (OTM)

 ## Required fields
 * Transaction type (i.e. sale vs. rent - string)